When was the last time you had a dental check-up?

 If you’re not sure, then it’s been too long.
 It is recommended that you have a regular dental check-up every six months.

 Some people need to visit more frequently, for example patients with gum disease, dental implants or a weakened immune system.
 In some (rare) cases, where somebody has had flawless, strong teeth for years, the time between check-ups can be extended.
-However, we recommend that the majority of people get their teeth checked at least twice a year.
+However, we recommend that the majority of people get their teeth checked at least twice a year, and this can vary depending on your dental history.
+Our experienced dentists will assess your mouth and tell you how often you should schedule an examination.

 Think of it like servicing your car.
 There can be quite a bit of wear and tear in between visits that isn’t visible to you, but a regular service prevents major problems and extends the life of your car.